Zhang-VISLab/Zhang-VISLab.github.io/_pages/about.md

 ---

 Vision, Intelligence, and System Laboratory (VISLab) at Worcester Polytechnic Institute (WPI) is led by Prof. Ziming Zhang.
 The aim of the lab is to engage in the state-of-the-art research into the mathematical foundation of computer vision (CV) and artificial Intelligence (AI), as well as the hardware design and engineering that meets the needs of society.
-Current research focus is **TEAM-Efficient Learning**:
+Current research focus is **TEAM-Efficient Learning:**
 * *Training Efficiency*: Improving the convergence and training speed of learning algorithms.
 * *Inference Efficiency*: Real-time algorithmic implementation for significant application impact.
 * *Data Efficiency*: Training (deep) models using small amount of (even no) training samples.